linuxstreet/laravel-registry/readme.md

 Go to:
 [http://127.0.0.1:8000/admin/registry](http://127.0.0.1:8000/admin/registry)

-Note: You can customize admin path by changing 'route_prefix' option in 'config/registry.php'
+Note: You can customize admin path by changing 'route_prefix' and/or 'path' options in 'config/registry.php'

 > **Console helpers**